charvell63/Splitter/Separation-Performances.md

 ```bash
 spleeter train --verbose -p configs/musdb_config.json -d <musdb path>
 ```
-This should provide the following results on the dataset:
+This should provide the following results on the [musDB](https://sigsep.github.io/datasets/musdb.html) test dataset (note that results may differ a bit due to a not perfectly deterministic data pipeline):

 |           |SDR     |SAR     |SIR      |ISR     |
 |-----------|--------|--------|---------|--------|